warlocksmurf/warlocksmurf.github.io/_posts/knightctf2024.md

 Flag: `KCTF{Y0u_aRe_InTeREsTiNg}`

 I had no clue how to solve this, so I asked other members on Discord and they mentioned a suspicious query in the previous SQL database.
-I guess it's another guessy challenge, I tried ROT47 and it worked out.
+In the backup.sql file there a table named `something`.
+It is another guessy challenge, I tried ROT47 and it worked out.

 ![network21](/assets/posts/knightctf2024/network21.png)